 Donated professional services are reflected in the consolidated statements of activities and changes in net assets at their fair value, if material.
-There were no significant professional services donations reflected in the accompanying consolidated financial statements for the years ended June 30, 2023 and 2022.
+There were no significant professional services donations reflected in the accompanying consolidated financial statements for the years ended June 30, 2024 and 2023.
 Volunteer services not requiring specialized skills are not reflected in the consolidated financial statements since no objective basis exists for assigning values to many of these services.
-For the years ended June 30, 2023 and 2022, volunteer hours totaled approximately 163,000 and 154,000, respectively.
+For each of the years ended June 30, 2024 and 2023, volunteer hours totaled approximately 163,000.
 Materials and other assets received as donations are recorded and reflected in the accompanying consolidated financial statements at their fair values at the date of receipt.
-There were no donations of materials and other assets for the years ended June 30, 2023 and 2022.
+There were no donations of materials and other assets for the years ended June 30, 2024 and 2023.